Replacing Your Old Windows With Energy Efficient Windows Is The Right Thing To Do

 This has brought about the complete redesign of replacement windows which will solve your energy-loss problems.

 While glass is a heat conductor, old windows often have a 2” gap in the wall, allowing air to escape and reducing energy efficiency.
 Old or poorly constructed windows force your heating systems and air systems to work overtime to make your home a comfortable environment.
 HVAC systems consume an excessive amount of energy, leading to a very expensive utility bill.

 Most old windows have poor U and R values because they were made from untreated single-pane glass.
-This makes for a very vulnerable heat absorption and loss of heat.
+This makes for very vulnerable heat absorption and loss of heat.
 The U-factor measures emissivity and R-value measures heat loss resistance.
 Emissivity means the ability of a surface to emit radiant energy.
-Energy efficient windows offer low-emissivity to prevent the escape of heat through the windows to separate the condition of your indoor environment from the outside environment.
+Energy-efficient windows offer low emissivity to prevent the escape of heat through the windows to separate the condition of your indoor environment from the outside environment.

 During the winter months, if you are sitting near a window, you might discover it’s much colder than anywhere else in the house.
 Also, if you have draughts throughout your house, you are losing valuable heat, due to your poor, inefficient window.

 Pay attention to the condition of your windows: are they cracked or are the window frames rotting and cracking?
 If so you need new windows.

 Many homeowners will settle for older windows with single-pane glass because they believe they cannot afford the newer, energy-efficient windows.
 Keep in mind, if you choose to stay with older windows, in the long run, you will be spending more on your utility bills.
 By replacing old windows with energy-efficient windows, you will immediately start seeing an improvement in lower utility bills and experience a great deal more comfort.